yashbhargava1992/stingray/docs/index.rst

     $ pip install astropy scipy matplotlib numpy h5py tqdm numba pint-pulsar emcee corner statsmodels pyfftw tbb

+For the Gaussian Process modeling in `stingray.modeling.gpmodeling`, you'll need the following extra packages

++ jax
++ jaxns
++ tensorflow
++ tensorflow-probability
++ tinygp
++ etils
++ typing_extensions

+Most of these are installed via ``pip``, but if you have an Nvidia GPU available, you'll want to take special care following the installation instructions for jax and tensorflow(-probability) in order to enable GPU support and take advantage of those speed-ups.

 For development work, you will need the following extra libraries:

 + pytest